engapa/zookeeper-k8s-openshift/README.md

 # Openshift

-In [openshift directory](openshift) we have a couple of templates to install it within Openshift.
+In [openshift directory](openshift) you can find some Openshift templates.

 # Author